The Best Web Hosting in South Africa (2022)

 How to determine whether a hosting provider offers good up-time and support

 You want your website to always be up.
-No hosting company in the world can guarantee 100% up-time due to unexpected and unavoidable disasters etc… So you want a host that a web host that offers as close to a 100% up-time guarantee as possible (98%-99.9%).
+Still, no hosting company in the world can guarantee 100% up-time due to server maintenance or unavoidable disasters.

-Your website hosting company should be able to sort out any technical problems and respond to enquiries in a timely manner.
-Technical issues on a website getting daily visitors can result in you losing thousands of rands.
+Your web host should be able to sort out any technical problems and respond to enquiries promptly.

 Slow Loading Times

 Slow loading times can be a nuisance for website owners and visitors alike.
 This is because many hosting companies lure customers in with low prices.
 Still, they don’t tell you that it’s because the resources are shared between too many users.